PickYourOwn.org

-In the U.S. strawberries typically peak during May
+In the U.S. strawberries typically peak during April in Florida and Texas,

-in the South, and in June in the North.
-Crops are ready at various times of the
+far North and Canada.
+Keep in mind that crops are ready at various times of the

 month depending on which part of the state you are located.
 In order to produce